Back to blog

 Bulkheads and concurrency limits

 If an endpoint can spend 2 seconds waiting on a dependency, even a modest request rate can consume every worker.
-A concurrency limit caps the number of concurrent calls.
+A concurrency limit caps how many calls run at once.

 class ConcurrencyLimiter: